MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

-The function fills the complete rectangle, including the left and top borders, but it does not fill the right and bottom borders.
+The function fills the complete rectangle, including the left and top borders, but it doesn't fill the right and bottom borders.

 The brush needs to either be created using the [`CBrush`](../../mfc/reference/cbrush-class.md) member functions [`CreateHatchBrush`](../../mfc/reference/cbrush-class.md#createhatchbrush), [`CreatePatternBrush`](../../mfc/reference/cbrush-class.md#createpatternbrush), and [`CreateSolidBrush`](../../mfc/reference/cbrush-class.md#createsolidbrush), or retrieved by the `GetStockObject` Windows function.

-When filling the specified rectangle, `FillRect` does not include the rectangle's right and bottom sides.
-GDI fills a rectangle up to, but does not include, the right column and bottom row, regardless of the current mapping mode. `FillRect` compares the values of the `top`, `bottom`, `left`, and `right` members of the specified rectangle.
+When filling the specified rectangle, `FillRect` doesn't include the rectangle's right and bottom sides.
+GDI fills a rectangle up to, but doesn't include, the right column and bottom row, regardless of the current mapping mode. `FillRect` compares the values of the `top`, `bottom`, `left`, and `right` members of the specified rectangle.
 If `bottom` is less than or equal to `top`, or if `right` is less than or equal to `left`, the rectangle isn't drawn.

 `FillRect` is similar to [`CDC::FillSolidRect`](#fillsolidrect); however, `FillRect` takes a brush and therefore can be used to fill a rectangle with a solid color, a dithered color, hatched brushes, or a pattern. `FillSolidRect` uses only solid colors (indicated by a `COLORREF` parameter). `FillRect` usually is slower than `FillSolidRect`.